xy-241/CS-Notes/content/OS/Thread/User Thread.md

 >[!attention]+ Program exits before other goroutines finish!
-> We need to introduce [[Synchronization (同步)]] mechanism here to ensure the program only exists when all other goroutines finish running.
+> We need to introduce [[Synchronisation (同步)]] mechanism here to ensure the program only exists when all other goroutines finish running.
 Uncomment the code blocks in the editor above to add in the synchronization mechanism.
 >
 > `sync.WaitGroup` - a Synchronization mechanism used to coordinate the **completion of multiple goroutines**.
 It acts like a counter that multiple goroutines can interact with.
 >